Non-linear Neurons with Human-like Apical Dendrite Activations: Method

-where $x \in \mathbb{R}$ is the input of the activation function, $\alpha > 0$ is a parameter that controls the width of the peak, $c > 0$ is a constant that controls the height of the peak and $y$ is the output.
 Similar to ReLU, our apical dendrite activation (ADA) is saturated on the negative side, i.e.~its gradients are equal to zero for $x < 0$.
-Thus, a neural model trained with back-propagation \cite{Rumelhart-N-1986} would not update the corresponding weights.
+Thus, a neural model trained with back-propagation \citep{Rumelhart-N-1986} would not update the corresponding weights.
 We therefore propose leaky ADA, a more generic version that avoids saturation on the negative side, just as leaky ReLU.
 We formally extend the definition of ADA from Equation~\eqref{eq_adaf3} to leaky ADA as follows:

 where $0 \leq l \leq 1$ is the leak parameter controlling the function steepness on the negative side and the other parameters are the same as in Equation~\eqref{eq_adaf3}.
 By setting $l = 0.005$, $\alpha=1$ and $c=1$ in Equation~\eqref{eq_leaky_adaf3}, we obtain the activation function illustrated in Figure~\ref{fig_leaky_adaf3}.
-By comparing Figures~\ref{fig_adaf1} and~\ref{fig_leaky_adaf3}, we observe that the (leaky) ADA function defined in Equation~\eqref{eq_leaky_adaf3} has a similar shape to the transfer function defined in Equation~\eqref{eq_adaf1}.
+By comparing Figure~\ref{fig_adaf1} and Figure~\ref{fig_leaky_adaf3}, we observe that the (leaky) ADA function defined in Equation~\eqref{eq_leaky_adaf3} has a similar shape to the transfer function defined in Equation~\eqref{eq_adaf1}.
 Indeed, both functions have no activation or almost no activation when $x < 0$.
 Then, there is a high activation peak for small but positive values of $x$.
-Finally, the activation damps along the horizontal axis, as $x$ gets larger and larger.
+Finally, the activation dampens along the horizontal axis, as $x$ gets larger and larger.
+In Algorithm \ref{alg_ADA}, we demonstrate how a neuron activated by ADA works.
+It essentially involves sequentially applying Eq.~\eqref{eq_ada_input} and Eq.~\eqref{eq_adaf3}.
+Note that a neuron activated by leaky ADA is formalized analogously, by replacing Eq.~\eqref{eq_adaf3} with Eq.~\eqref{eq_leaky_adaf3} in Algorithm \ref{alg_ADA}.

+We next demonstrate that the ADA function can solve a nonlinearly separable problem (XOR).
+Previously, this type of problems were solved by neural networks using two layers.
+ADA is more powerful than a typical activation function (ReLU, PReLU, ELU, sigmoid, tanh, etc.), enabling a single neuron to solve the XOR nonlinearly separable problem.

-\begin{lemma} There exists an artificial neuron followed by the apical dendrite activation from Equation~\eqref{eq_adaf3} which can predict the labels for the XOR logical function, by rounding its output. \end{lemma} \begin{proof} Given an input data sample represented as a row vector $x \in \mathbb{R}^n$, the output $y \in \mathbb{R}$ of an artificial neuron with ADA is obtained as follows:
+\begin{lemma} There exists an artificial neuron followed by the apical dendrite activation from Equation~\eqref{eq_adaf3} which can predict the labels for the XOR logical function, by rounding its output. \end{lemma} \begin{proof} Given an input data sample represented as a row vector $\mathbf{x} \in \mathbb{R}^n$, the output $y \in \mathbb{R}$ of an artificial neuron with ADA is obtained as follows: